Refinancing From a 15-Year to a 30-Year Mortgage

 Can I Refinance From a 15-Year to a 30-Year Mortgage?

 The short answer is yes, you can refinance a 15-year mortgage into a 30-year mortgage.
-In fact, it will likely save you hundreds of dollars on your regular monthly mortgage payment.
+Depending on your loan balance, rate, and terms, doing so could save you hundreds of dollars on your regular monthly mortgage payment.

 If you currently have a shorter mortgage and are looking into your 15 vs 30 year mortgage options, it might make sense to stretch your payments over a longer term.
 In some scenarios, extending your loan may even be necessary for your refinance to be approved.